lucidrains/recurrent-memory-transformer-pytorch/README.md

 ## Recurrent Memory Transformer - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2207.06881">Recurrent Memory Transformer</a> in Pytorch.
+Implementation of <a href="https://arxiv.org/abs/2207.06881">Recurrent Memory Transformer</a> <a href="https://openreview.net/forum?id=Uynr3iPhksa">(openreview)</a> in Pytorch.
 They had <a href="https://arxiv.org/abs/2304.11062">a short follow up paper</a> recently that demonstrated it was able to copy information across 1 million tokens at the very least.

 ## Appreciation